Touch Down (song): Composition

-"Touch Down" was written and produced by The FaNaTiX, Stylo G and Minaj.
+"Touch Down" was written and produced by the FaNaTiX, Stylo G and Minaj.
 It features vocals from Vybz Kartel and FaNaTiX provided additional production and mixed the song.
 "Touch Down" is a dancehall and Hip-Hop song.
-Nicki Minaj announced the remix on December 4, 2018.
+Minaj announced the remix on December 4, 2018.

 Live performances

 During the concert in England London and Birmingham as part of The Nicki Wrld Tour on March 14 and 17, 2019, Stylo G joined Minaj onstage to perform "Touchdown" remix.